April 2020 – ongoing

 Part 3 – potential responses – what are potential artistic responses toward self-care, collectivity, autonomy, and sustainability?

 The first public presentation of this notebook took place on May 13, 2020 in a conversation hosted by Elizabeth Ferrer at BRIC.

-You are free to use and share any information and if you have thoughts to share, please feel free to contact me:
+If you have thoughts to share or questions, please feel free to contact me.